 Isaac Slade, a CU Denver alumnus and lead singer of the Denver rock band The Fray, visited campus last week to recruit an intern from the College of Arts & Media for a new nonprofit he’s spearheading with Colorado Gov. John Hickenlooper.

 The organization, Take Note Colorado, hopes to eventually fund music education access for every student in Colorado.
 Interestingly, it was during his days as a CU Denver student that Slade first met Hickenlooper, who was then Denver’s mayor.
+Slade graduated from CU Denver in summer 2005, earning a Bachelor of Science degree in Music with an emphasis in Music Industry Studies.

 “It’s more than just a well-rounded education,” Slade said of the purpose behind Take Note Colorado.
 “It’s more like ‘Sister Act II.’
 They’re finally finding out who they are.
 Ideally, education does that anyways, but sometimes it doesn’t.
 This helps all those kids who are like me … who don’t play sports.”